zoubohao/Deep-Learning-Knowledge-Files/README.md

 # Deep-Learning-Knowledge-Files
-Those are my knowledges that i have learned before .
-Upload to this repository to prevent forget .
+Those files are knowledge which i have learned before.
+Upload to this repository to prevent forget.